IBM/knative101/exercise-3/README.md

 1. Edit the `service.yaml` file to point to your own container registry.

-2. Apply the `service.yaml` file to you cluster.
+2. Apply the `service.yaml` file to your cluster.

 	```
 	kubectl apply -f service.yaml